-If sales volume continues to grow or maintains at the current pace then the Company can, for the time being, generate the necessary capital resources required to finance all operations including R&D. As part of its capital management program Kelso does not rule out the possibility of the issuance of new equity securities through private placements if external funding is deemed necessary or beneficial by the Board of Directors of the Company.
+If the effects of the COVID-19 pandemic are long lasting then as part of its capital management program Kelso does not rule out the possibility of the issuance of new equity securities through private placements if external funding is deemed necessary or beneficial by the Board of Directors of the Company.

 Management takes all necessary precautions to minimize risks however additional risks could affect the future performance of the Company.
-Business risks are detailed in the Risks and Uncertainties section of this MD&A (Page 17).
+Business risks are detailed in the Risks and Uncertainties section of this MD&A (Page 18).